 Book Chapters (peer reviewed)

-“Má-ka Juk Yuh: A Genealogy of Black Queer Liveability in Toronto.” in Queering Urban Justice: Queer of Colour Formations in Toronto.
-Eds.
+“Má-ka Juk Yuh: A Genealogy of Black Queer Liveability in Toronto.” in Queering Urban Justice: Queer of Colour Formations in Toronto Eds.
 Jin Haritaworn, Ghaida Moussa, Syrus Marcus Ware, with Rio Rodriguez.
-University of Toronto Press (in press)
+University of Toronto Press.
+62-83

 S. Lenon and O.H.
 Dryden, “Introduction: Interventions, Iterations, Interrogations: Disturbing the (Homo)Nation”.
 In Disrupting Queer Inclusion: Canadian Homonationalisms and the Politics of Belonging Vancouver: UBC Press.
 3-18.